aarohasapkota/Learn-CPP-by-Example/README.md

 # Learn C++ by Example
-Utilizing my time in summer to get better a C++
+Utilizing my time in summer to get better at C++

 ## Book and Author
 All my code and learning in this Repo is from **Learn C++ by Example** by **Frances Buontempo**.